Toloka/docs/en/guide/concepts/quick-answers.md

 - **ban** — Block access to the project or all of the requester's projects for the specified number of days.
 Only the requester can view the reason.

-    If access to tasks is blocked temporarily (for example, for 7 days), the history of the Toloker's task suite responses is not saved after the ban is lifted.
-The skill level is calculated based on the new task suite responses.||
+    If access to tasks is blocked temporarily (for example, for 7 days), the history of the Toloker's responses is not saved after the ban is lifted.
+The skill level is calculated based on the new responses.||
 |#

 ## Examples {#examples}